Skip to content

 They are part of the family Motacillidae, which also includes wagtails and longclaws.
 These insectivorous birds have slender bodies and are adapted to living in open countryside.

 They feed primarily on insects found on the ground.
-With a cosmopolitan distribution, pipits are well-suited to living in different kinds of habitats all over the world.
+With a cosmopolitan distribution, pipits are well-suited to living in different kinds of habitats worldwide.

 49. Smew